nicocouz/Bookmarklet/README.md

 <img src="https://nicocouz.github.io/Bookmarklet/img/use1.jpeg" width="40%">

-> Right click on the new bookmarklet, modify the name of it & then add the following code :
+> Right click on the new bookmarklet, modify the name of it & then add the following code within the URL entry :

 <img src="https://nicocouz.github.io/Bookmarklet/img/use3.jpeg" width="40%">